PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 16:48:53
+Last updated: 2024-04-02 16:49:26
-Random Quote: Let the beauty of what you love be what you do. - Rumi
+Random Quote: We can do no great things, only small things with great love. - Mother Teresa